sudharsangs/covid19Tracker/README.md

 You can contribute if interested.

-I have hoted the final project on netlify.
+I have hosted the final project on netlify.

 [Netlify Link](https://covid19app.netlify.com/)